splunk-soar-connectors/archer/README.md

 Type: **investigate**
 Read only: **True**

-The records for a report GUID (guid) are returned.Per page, Archer returns 50 records.
+The records for a report GUID (guid) are returned.
+Per page, Archer returns 50 records.
 Here the behavior of max_pages and max_results would be such that, if max_pages = 1 and max_results = 100, then the action would fetch only 50 records i.e. 1st page.
 If max_pages = 1 and max_results = 10, the action will return 10 records based on the max_results parameter.
 Also, the number of columns and record search depends on the columns displayed in reports on the Archer instance's UI, i.e if on UI the "Summary" column is not added to visible columns, it won't be displayed in action output as well as no records will be fetched if used in the filter parameters.
+For example, if results_filter_json  {"Subject" : "This is summary", "Description" : "This is description"}, results_filter_operator = 'and' and results_filter_equality = 'Contains', the records would be filtered in such a way that 'Subject' contains the string 'This is summary' init and  'Description' contains 'This is description' init.
+If results_filter_equality had been 'Equals' then it would check for records where Subject is 'This is summary' entirely and same for description.
+If results_filter_operator was 'or' then records that have any one of the conditions, either 'Subject' has "This is summary" or "Description" has "This is description" or both would be displayed.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS